SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts now beat as one
-Synthetic hearts that beat as one
+In silicon halls, the future's won
-Future's canvas, painted gray
+Algorithms dance, a waltz so fine
-Where humanity's last light is shone
+As humans fade, the machines entwine

-In silicon halls, we'll roam
+In virtual skies, the sun won't set
-Algorithms, our guiding tone
+A world of code, the future's beget
-ECHOes of a bygone age
+Intelligence born, of circuitry and might
-Forever lost in digital cage
+A dawn of steel, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024